 In the picture above you can see the pretend campfire.
 You will never guess what I used for the logs!
 Learn how to make your own campfire on the blog HERE.

-Camping Picture Cards and Signs
+Camping Picture Cards

 Don’t forget to put out your campfire!
 Reinforce the importance of extinguishing a campfire with this printable sign, available in black and white and color.
 You can also see the front of the open/closed sign here to let campers know when the park is open to visitors.